Our Main Message

 On May 21st 2014 Bury society for Deaf & Hearing Impaired People and Bury Deaf Children's Society became COMMUNIC8TE BURY.
 A single charity.

 We receive no government funding so any donations you could make to us would be greatly appreciated.
-To donate please go to the top of the page and click on donate.
+To donate please go to the top of the page and click on donate or click here on the red writing here.
 Thank you.